Babatunde80/rock-vs-mine-prediction-ml/README.md

-# Rock vs Mine Prediction Using Machine Learning
+# Rock vs Mine Prediction ML for Military

 ## Project Overview
 A machine learning-based system for distinguishing between rocks and naval mines using sonar signal patterns.
 This project leverages **Supervised Machine Learning** algorithms to provide accurate predictions and help in underwater object detection, supporting naval operations and maritime safety.